-Attendance: Student attendance levels at HTM during the 2022-23 school year are higher than during the 2021-22 school year, but still lower than pre-pandemic levels.
-HTM's Chronic Absenteeism rate is: "very high."
-This high rate of absenteeism is connected to the COVID-19 pandemic, which caused many students to miss school due to illness, quarantine, or family situation.
-HTM implemented a "Spring Into School" campaign during March 2023 to focus on increasing student attendance.
-HTM intents to resume implementation of chronic absenteeism interventions at the start of the 2023-24 school year.
+Attendance: Student attendance levels at HTHMA during the 2022-23 school year are higher than during the 2021-22 school year, but still lower than pre-pandemic levels.
+The high rate of absenteeism is connected to the COVID-19 pandemic, which caused many students to miss school due to illness, quarantine, or family situation.
+HTHMA implemented a "Spring Into School" campaign during March 2023 to focus on increasing student attendance.
+HTHMA intents to resume implementation of chronic absenteeism interventions at the start of the 2023-24 school year.

-Math Instruction: Prior to the pandemic, HTM math scores were improving, and the most recent LCFF evaluation rubric for math was at orange.
-HTM's current dashboard math indicator is: Low.
+Math Instruction: Prior to the pandemic, HTHMA math scores were improving, and the most recent LCFF evaluation rubric for math was at green.
+HTHMA's current dashboard math indicator is: Low.
 HTH does believe math achievement must improve.
-HTM continues to focus on math instruction by further implementing Cognitively Guided Instruction (CGI) and employing student discourse-centered curricula such as, Desmos.
+HTHMA continues to focus on math instruction by further implementing Cognitively Guided Instruction (CGI) and implementation of aligned curricula, such as Illustrative Mathematics.
 CGI is an evidence-based, student-centered, philosophical framework and set of teaching practices that supports and builds on students' problem-solving abilities.
 CGI lessons use a "launch, explore, discuss" lesson structure that includes individual problem-solving, as well as whole class discussion of different problem-solving strategies students used to deepen connections and understanding of the underlying mathematical ideas.
-HTM math teachers will continue to receive professional development in the area of math instruction and in the implementation of the Desmos and other aligned curricula.
+HTHMA math teachers will continue to receive professional development in the area of CGI and in the implementation of the Illustrative Mathematics curriculum.

-Literacy Instruction: Prior to the pandemic, the HTM dashboard showed that English Language Arts scores were improving and the LCFF evaluation rubric for English Language Arts was at green.
-HTM's current dashboard English Language Arts indicator is: "low."
+Literacy Instruction: Prior to the pandemic, the HTHMA dashboard showed that English Language Arts scores were improving and the LCFF evaluation rubric for English Language Arts was at green.
+HTHMA's current dashboard English Language Arts indicator is: Medium.
 HTH believes literacy achievement must improve.
-As a result, HTH has increased focus on literacy instruction by providing additional professional development opportunities and adopting new literacy materials and interventions aligned to the Science of Reading, particularly for students who continue to struggle with basic reading skills.
-HTM teachers will receive training in literacy practices and interventions, with a particular focus on EL students and students who have been adversely affected by the COVID-19 pandemic.
+As a result, HTH has increased focus on literacy instruction by providing additional professional development opportunities and adopting new literacy materials aligned to the Science of Reading.
+HTHMA teachers will receive training in literacy practices and interventions, with a particular focus on EL students and students who have been adversely affected by the COVID-19 pandemic.